Yandex Cloud

 3. In the left-hand panel, select Operations.

-In the list that opens, you will also see operations with the resources that were deleted.
+In the list that opens, you will also see operations for the deleted resources.

 Getting operation detailsGetting operation details